cfpb-sandbox/design-system/docs/components/tables.md

   intersection “cell” where data is displayed.
 variation_groups:
   - variation_group_name: Standard table
-    variation_group_description: >-
+    variation_group_description: >
-      The default table style is shown below.
+      This is the default style at the large screen breakpoint.
+It is also how the directory table pattern appears at the large screen breakpoint.
 This is equivalent to defining a classless `table` element.

       Tables are not responsive by default.
 See options below for [responsive tables](https://cfpb-sandbox.github.io/design-system/components/tables#responsive-tables).

+      For design specs, look under the "Show detail" link.
     variations:
       - variation_code_snippet: >-
           <table>